Make time to make something

 πŸ—“οΈ

-• How to shape clay using pinch, coil, and slab techniques
+• How to shape clay using slab, coil, and pinch techniques

-• Glazing basics to finish pieces with autumn tones and glossy effects
+• Glazing basics to finish pieces with rich, autumn-inspired tones

-• How to reflect on their work and showcase it in a cozy, candle-lit final gallery walk
+• How to reflect on their creative process and present their work in a final gratitude circle and mini showcase

 Lesson Plan